fpasquinisantos/data202/midtermproject.md

 You will then critique the original visualization and propose alternative designs.

 The project will be done in teams of between 1 and 3.
-You will submit a single report and make a joint presentation.
+You will submit a single report.

 ::: {.callout-note title="Depth Somewhere"}
 This document details various requirements for the project.
 Not all requirements will make sense for every project, though.